Datavisualiatie-UGent/project-dv25-8/src/peloton.md

         )
       )
     ],
-    title: "Age distribution of the winners (all time)" });
+    title: "Age distribution of the winners (All Time)" });
 }
 ```